TheGuardianAngel/Rock-Paper-Scissors.web/README.md

 # Rock Paper Scissors x99

+To install the project simply copy this repository and run `npm install` in the root directory (note: you have to have Node.js installed to run).
+Then open the index.html file and enjoy an awsome experience!

 ## Project Overview

 In this project, you will build all of the logic needed for a more intense version of